Battery and Globe Disposal

 • Don’t tape batteries together

-• Place any leaking batteries in a zip lock bag
+• Place any leaking batteries in a ziplock bag

-• Ensure all plastic/ cardboard packaging is removed prior to disposal in the relevant bin.
+• Ensure all plastic/cardboard packaging is removed prior to disposal in the relevant bin.

-For large quantities (>20 batteries), please visit an alternative B-cycle drop-off at a conveniently located supermarket or hardware store.
+For large quantities (>20 batteries), please visit an alternative B-cycle drop-off point at a conveniently located supermarket or hardware store.

 Small Household Light Globes